 Wooded Landscape with a Water-mill

-Although there were many watermills of this type in the northern Netherlands, it is unknown whether this painting was based on a specific location.
+The Dutch artist Meindert Hobbema (1638-1709) skilfully captures the essence of the Dutch countryside.
+The artist has used a large oak tree to frame a watermill in this idyllic rural scene.
+Daubs of green and brown paint create the impression of dense, coarse foliage, while the glassy millpond provides a peaceful oasis at the centre of the composition.
+Although there were many watermills of this type in the northern Netherlands, it is not known whether this painting was based on a specific location.
 The watermill is a recurring motif in Hobbema’s work, appearing in over thirty of his pictures.
-The costumes worn by the couple, on the path to the left, have been used to date this work to the 1660s.
+The clothing worn by the couple in the clearing in the left foreground has been used to date this work to the 1660s.